Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ![ScheduleMinusOffset](2020-09-10-17-09-21.png)

 The First Schedule is set at 01:00 (AM) on Saturday on master branch with a UTC - 9 offset.
+This means that 9 hours will be added to the schedule.
+Since the new time is on the same day no shift in days is expected.
 After conversion this will become Saturday 10:00 (AM):

 ```yaml
 - cron: 0 10 * * 6